apache/metron/metron-platform/metron-management/README.md

   * Input:
     * sensorConfig - Sensor config to add transformation to.
     * stellarTransforms - A Map associating stellar rules to scores
+    * triageRules - Map (or list of Maps) representing a triage rule.
+It must contain 'rule' and 'score' keys, the stellar expression for the rule and triage score respectively.
+It may contain 'name' and 'comment', the name of the rule and comment associated with the rule respectively."
   * Returns: The String representation of the threat triage rules
 * `THREAT_TRIAGE_PRINT`
   * Description: Retrieve stellar enrichment transformations.